tabreturn/pyde.org/README.md

   - [ ] ...
 - [ ] style website
   - [ ] generate sidebar
-  - [ ] add footer (with credits for processing, pyp5js, github repo)
+  - [x] add footer (with credits for processing, pyp5js, github repo)
   - [ ] define colors and fonts with inspiration from the processing.org website
-  - [ ] define layout with inspiration from generative design (new book) website
+  - [ ] define layout with inspiration from generative design (new book) website?
   - [ ] refine pygments highlighting
     - [ ] style setup(), draw(), etc. processing functions
   - [ ] ...